 Keeping your relationship cohesive may require some sacrifice and compromise.
 It can be easy to get lost in your own feelings and forget that this is something you are both going through.
 Try and remember that even if they don’t show it outwardly, your partner is experiencing hardship, too.
 It’s imperative to find middle ground on things you don’t agree on.

 Infertility can be all-consuming.
 Give yourself permission to take a break and talk about other things.
 Do things together that take your mind off your fertility journey and bring up topics that make you feel connected to your partner.
 Watch a comedy together to lighten the mood.
 Schedule a fun date day or night doing something that you both enjoy.
 Make an effort to spend time doing something that will help shift your focus away from infertility.

 Ask for Help

 The emotional toll is something fertility specialists, like Dr. Salem, are very familiar with.
 Reach out to your physician for mental health resources.
 They get it.
 I encourage couples to work with a mental health professional early on in the fertility journey to help navigate the wave of emotions that often come with treatment.

 There are also ways to reach support online.
 Resolve is an organization that provides resources and support related to infertility.
 There are many individuals openly sharing their journey online.
 There are also private groups you can join for support as well.

-Infertility can be hard on relationships, but if you optimize your communication and accept professional guidance when necessary, you can end your journey feeling closer than ever to the person you love.
+Infertility in women and men can be hard on relationships, but if you optimize your communication and accept professional guidance when necessary, you can end your journey feeling closer than ever to the person you love.